neutrinojs/webpack-chain/README.md

 ### Merging Config

 webpack-chain supports merging in an object to the configuration instance which matches a layout similar to how the webpack-chain schema is laid out.
-Note that this is not a Webpack configuration object, but you may transform a Webpack configuration object before providing it to webpack-chain to match its layout.
+Note that this is not a webpack configuration object, but you may transform a webpack configuration object before providing it to webpack-chain to match its layout.

 ```js
 config.merge({ devtool: 'source-map' });